-How To Make Vegetable Soup Without A Recipe
+How To Make Vegetable Soup Without A Recipe | Chatelaine

 A cold-weather comfort, soup is a perennial classic that pairs with other cozy and comforting foods (like grilled cheese, or freshly baked rolls).
 But did you know how easy it is to make — or that you don’t even need a recipe?
-While there are plenty of great recipes to follow (there are over 35 soup recipes we love right now) sometimes it’s fun to get a little creative.
+While there are plenty of great soup recipes to follow, sometimes it’s fun to get a little creative.
 Here’s what you need to know if you want to go off-book in the kitchen:

 There are just four basic ingredient groups to remember (five including the finishing flourish), which make endless variations of vegetable soup.